kootenpv/gittyleaks/README.md

 The package will soon provide the best practice to remedy this issue based on [https://help.github.com/articles/remove-sensitive-data/](https://help.github.com/articles/remove-sensitive-data/).

 Quality improvements to the detection.

+Implementing a best practice deployment `git` hook (i.e. automatically check we do not upload unwanted data, and break deployment if there is)

 Tests, tests, tests